tonymullen/ups-website/src/partials/f15plp/hw/hw1-prolog-description.html.md

 **Part 3:** Write recursive rules for all four predicates.

 **Part 4:** Write a rule <span style="font-family: 'Courier New', Courier, 'Lucida Sans Typewriter', 'Lucida Typewriter', monospace;">higher_than(Object1, Object2)</span> that is true when ever Object1 is higher in the layout than Object2.
-For example

 ## Exercise 2